cupy/cupy/docs/source/install.rst

 .. note::

    To enable features provided by additional CUDA libraries (cuTENSOR / NCCL / cuDNN), you need to install them manually.
-   If you installed CuPy via wheels, you can use the installer command below to setup these libraries.
+   If you installed CuPy via wheels, you can use the installer command below to setup these libraries in case you don't have a previous installation.

      $ python -m cupyx.tools.install_library --cuda 11.2 --library cutensor